leouieda/scipy2014/README.md

 through least-squares estimation and regularization.

-Research in geophysical inverse problems involves the development of new methodologies for parametrization, different approaches to regularization, new algorithms to handle large-scale problems, combinations of existing methods, etc.
+Research in geophysical inverse problems involves the development of: new methodologies for parametrization, different approaches to regularization, new algorithms to handle large-scale problems, combinations of existing methods, etc.
-All of the aforementioned
-require the creation of software, usually from scratch.
+All of the aforementioned developments require the creation of software, usually from scratch.
 Furthermore,